 How to edit a PDF using Preview

-If you haven't updated to Mojave yet, you can still edit PDFs on your Mac for free using the Preview app that comes bundled with the Mac operating system.
+If you haven't updated to Mojave or Catalina, you can still edit PDFs on your Mac for free using the Preview app that comes bundled with the Mac operating system.
 (There's a lot of great features in Preview, including a hidden paint app.)

 - If you click on the PDF it should automatically open in Preview - unless you have installed another PDF viewer that is.
 In that case, to ensure that the PDF opens in Preview, right-click on the PDF choose Open with > Preview.

 - Click on the icon that looks like a pencil in a circle, this will open the Markup tools which include: a tool for text selection, a rectangular selection tool, sketch and draw tools, shapes, text and sign, note, shape style, and border, fill colour, and text style.